HERSTMONCEUX MUSEUM, E. SUSSEX, UK

 AIR LIFT SERVO - Regardless of any residual animosity between the designer and his former driver, the concept of a car that can change its own battery cartridges is ground breaking innovation and a legitimate performance enhancer even today.
-The pneumatic lifters will be on display outside and ahead of the BE1 car with the battery cartridge suspended from the lifting hooks (also the contactors).
+The pneumatic lifters seen above will be on display outside and ahead of the BE1 car with the battery cartridge suspended from the lifting hooks (also the contactors).
 This is so that visitors to the museum can see how beautifully the exchanging mechanism was integrated in the overall design of the BE1.

 Cartridge exchanges were extremely quick with this system; almost too quick, taking seconds.
 But this was not a road car, where the mechanism is electrically powered and can be timed for between 15 to 30 seconds or more for the sake of a smooth transfer if necessary.
 The onboard weight of the concept servos was more than offset by the ability to exchange cartridges twice during a record attempt, significantly increasing the performance of the official "BE" series of land speed record cars.
 Some pretenders were not equipped with cartridge exchange - and those cars performed badly as a result.